ObaraEmmanuel/Formation/README.md

 app.mainloop()
 ```

->Note: Its advisable that you use widget names that are valid python identifiers to avoid
+>Note: Its advisable that widget names are not named as reserved Python keywords to avoid
->possible issues while use the dot syntax to access the widget from the builder object.
+>possible issues in runtime.
 >Use the widgets exact name as specified in the design to avoid `AttributeError`

 ### formation CLI
 Formation also features a CLI to help do certain operations outside the studio such
 as install updates and modify or delete config files.
 The CLI is however more
-useful for studio developers.
+useful for Formation Studio developers.
 To run the CLI use the command `formation-cli`.

 ```bash
 formation-cli --help